purusho-390/Car-price-Analysis/README.md

 ## Results
 Provide insights on the performance of the trained model, such as accuracy, error metrics, and any visualizations that help in understanding the predictions.

-## Acknowledgements
-Mention any resources, datasets, or libraries used in the project.